 Dark Mountain does not have any links with or allegiances to political parties, religious organisations, social movements, business interests or the like.
 We are entirely independent and will remain so.
 What you see here is what you get.

 The Dark Mountain Project Ltd is a ‘company limited by guarantee’ in the UK.
 (This is the most basic form of non-profit company within the UK system.)
-Our company number is 07123515 and our registered office is: Flat 34, New House, 67-68 Hatton Garden, London EC1N 8JY, United Kingdom.
+Our company number is 07123515 and our registered office address is: The Dark Mountain Project Ltd, International House, 24 Holborn Viaduct, London EC1A 2BN, UK.